chaimaselmi33/MoviesApp/README.md

 `ng build `\
 The build artifacts will be stored in the dist/ directory, use the --prod flag for a production build.
 ## Server-Side App
-To run the springboot application open the project in eclipse IDE then run the main clas.
+To run the springboot application open the project in eclipse IDE then run the main class.
-There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the main method in the de.codecentric.springbootsample.Application class from your IDE
 # Feachers
-The user can:\
+The user can:
 - Diplay the list of all movies (Pagination included)
 - Display movies by category (Pagination included)
 - Display movie details